- Home

 Final thoughts...

-Making the decision about whether or not to start dating again isn’t always easy and is personal to each and every one of us.
-It can encourage you to face up to a lot of unclaimed baggage that you’ve been avoiding, and can also feel pretty daunting – especially if it’s been a while since you’ve been on a first date.
+Deciding whether to start dating again is a deeply personal choice, and it isn’t always an easy one.
+It can encourage you to face up to unclaimed baggage that you’ve been avoiding, and may feel daunting – especially if it’s been a while since you’ve been on a first date.

-Therefore, it’s important to take as long as you need to feel comfortable with the idea of putting yourself out there, and opening yourself up to the idea of finding love or companionship again.
+Therefore, it’s important to take as long as you need to feel comfortable putting yourself out there and opening yourself up to the idea of finding love or companionship again.

-Whether you’re ready to meet someone new or not, the most important thing you can do in the meantime is to continue working on and treasuring the relationship that you have with yourself, because that is the most important relationship of all.
+Whether you’re ready to meet someone new or not, the most important thing you can do in the meantime is to continue working on and treasuring the relationship that you have with yourself, as that’s the most important relationship of all.
 Once you do that, everything else should fall into place.

 Ready to find love?